ocropus-archive/DUP-ocr2021/README.md

 # Setting Up your Machine

-For the tutorial, you need a running version of docker and a Linux environment, preferably Ubuntu 20.04.
+The entire runtime, packages, Python installations, and utilities needed for the tutorial are packaged up in a single Docker image called "tmbdev/ocr2021".
+If you have Docker running on your machine, you should be able to run this image.

-**Please set up the environment before the start of the tutorial so that you can get started right away.**
+**Please set up Docker on your machine before the start of the tutorial so that you can get started right away.**

 Ideally, you should also have a GPU available to you, though you can